-John will next be in the USA, based in Black Mountain NC, in 2018.
+John is periodically in the United States, based in Black Mountain NC, and available to speak to congregations as his schedule permits.
 Email him to extend an invitation to visit your congregation or organization.

 About John McCall’s ministry

-<h4 “>Country context<p”>Taiwan, the size of Maryland and Delaware combined, has more people than Australia.
-It is located south of Japan, north of the Philippines, and just 100 miles from the south coast of China.
-The Portuguese called Taiwan “Formosa,” which means “beautiful island.”
-From its rugged coasts to its high mountains to its bustling cities, Taiwan truly is beautiful.
-It is a high-tech country with many folks involved in the computer and smart-phone industry.
-It has a number of different people groups with at least 14 indigenous groups.
-Scholars believe that some of these groups may have been on Taiwan for at least 10,000 years.
-There are also immigrants who arrived from southern China over 400 years ago, Hakka people who also emigrated from China, and those who came over with Chiang Kai-Shek in 1949.
-The diversity of people groups, languages, and cultures makes Taiwan a dynamic multi-cultural country.
-On any given Sunday in the Presbyterian Church of Taiwan one can hear at least 15 different languages being spoken in worship.
+On any given Sunday in the Presbyterian Church of Taiwan, one can hear at least 15 different languages being spoken in worship.
 The Presbyterian Church (U.S.A.)’s partner church in Taiwan, the Presbyterian Church of Taiwan, is the largest Protestant denomination on the island.
-Only 3 percent of the population is Christian in this predominately Buddhist country.
-Presbyterian missionaries from England arrived in Taiwan about 140 years ago and were soon followed by Canadian Presbyterians.
+Only 3-4 percent of the population is Christian in this predominately Buddhist country.
+Presbyterian missionaries from England arrived in Taiwan over 150 years ago and were soon followed by Canadian Presbyterians.
 The PC(USA) began work in Taiwan after World War II.
 The Presbyterian Church of Taiwan seeks to share Christ’s love through ministries of evangelism, health care, student work, social justice, and theological education.

 About John McCall